-In general, you’ll find that the fewer areas you have, the more likely people are to categorize cases correctly into the right area.
+You’ll find that the fewer areas you have, the more likely people are to categorize cases correctly into the right area.
 Think of it this way: if you have 100 areas, everybody who enters a case is going to have to consider each of those 100 areas to decide which area is the best fit.
 Inevitably, cases will be miscategorized, and the pain of choosing an area may even make people enter fewer cases.
-If it’s easier to jot down a case than enter it into Manuscript, you’re going to lose the benefit of bug tracking.

 Our recommended approach is to start with just one area, called Miscellaneous, and use it for everything.